Turtlecrafter81/al-guides/README.md

 ~~If you have any questions or comments, feel free to ~~post an issue on github,~~ (I'm bad at github, send help) contact me on discord (Moe#4063).
 I can be found on the Azur Lane English Community discord server and the Azur Lane Official discord server, just ping me.~~

-Moe's retired, you can contact Straws#3361 in the Azur Knights Community Server (AKCS) in #al-help channel instead.
+Moe's retired, you can contact Straws#3361 in the Azur Knights Community Server (AKCS) in #al-help channel instead if you've got any queries.

 ```
 CHANGELOG